box/kube-applier/README.md

 [strongbox](https://github.com/uw-labs/strongbox) is an encryption tool, geared towards git repositories and working as a git filter.

-If the Waybill spec contains a `strongboxKeyringSecretRef` value, the value should be the name of a Secret resource (in the namespace where the Waybill resides), which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
+If `stronboxKeyringSecretRef` is defined in the Waybill spec (it is an object that contains the attributes `name` and `namespace`), it should reference a Secret resource which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
 That keyring is subsequently used when applying the Waybill, allowing for decryption of files under the `repositoryPath`.
+If the attribute `namespace` for `stronboxKeyringSecretRef` is not specified then it defaults to the same namespace as the Waybill itself.

+This secret will be retrieved when performing an apply run using the delegate ServiceAccount token (see the section above).
+Therefore this ServiceAccount should have read access to the Secret.

 The secret containing the strongbox keyring should itself be version controlled to prevent kube-applier from pruning it.
 However, since it is a secret itself